liferay/liferay-docs/develop/tutorials/articles/330-servlets/02-servlet-filters.markdown

-Traditionally, specifying a servlet filter and its filter mapping requires modifying your web application's `web.xml` file. @product@, however, lets you specify them in your plugin---you don't need to modify the @product@ web application.
+Traditionally, specifying a servlet filter and its filter mapping requires modifying your web application's `web.xml` file. @product@, however, lets you specify them in your plugin, so you don't need to modify the @product@ web application.
 Specify your servlet filter mapping in a descriptor file `WEB-INF/liferay-hook.xml`, like this one for Sample Filter: